 Theft by False Pretenses - Penal Code 532 PC

-In a pretenses case, the other person's willingly giving the money or property, thinking that they're going to get something in return.
+In a pretenses case, the other person willingly gives the money or property, thinking that they're going to get something in return.
 In reality, though, the person taking the property never intends to fulfill any promise that they've made or give that person anything.
 Still, instead, they're tricking them by pretenses for that person to provide them with money or some property and then claiming that they don't know the person or didn't have anything to do with that contract or relationship.

 Defenses for Theft by False Pretenses

-Sometimes I see scenarios where a person is charged with theft by pretenses, and in reality, they did what they were supposed to.
+Sometimes, I see scenarios where a person is charged with theft by pretenses, and in reality, they did what they were supposed to.
 Still, the other party was just not satisfied with what they did and was angry because they didn't believe that they fulfilled what they were supposed to, so then they went to the police and claimed the other person didn't do anything.

 In this scenario, if someone is not satisfied and angry, they can take that person to civil court and try to get back whatever they gave or try to get a portion of that back, but it should not be filed as a criminal case.
 Criminal cases should not be used to earn money or solve civil disputes between people.